brocessing/kirby-webpack/README.md

 <br>

-> NOTE : This starter-kit is for Kirby 3.
+> NOTE : This starter-kit is for **Kirby 3**.
 For the Kirby 2 version of this starter-kit, [check this branch](https://github.com/brocessing/kirby-webpack/tree/kirby-2).

 <br><br><br><br>